bbauska/W3Cx-5of5/README.md

 If I declare a string with the value "Michel" in it: string "s" - and I try to modify its content like this: "s." character at position 0 equals something else.
-It returns the character that I modified but if I type the value of "s", it\'s unchanged.
+It returns the character that I modified but if I type the value of "s", it&apos;s unchanged.
 When you want to add or remove characters, you cannot use the bracket notation.
 The most common thing we do is: "s = s +" something.

 You see like that.
-I\'m creating a new string that has the old value of "s" plus the "say hello" string.
+I&apos;m creating a new string that has the old value of "s" plus the "say hello" string.
 This is stored somewhere in memory and then "s" will get a new reference: instead of referencing "Michel", it now references another string located somewhere else in memory that has the value "Michel says hello".
 This is how we can concatenate elements to a string.

-Let\'s look at some of the most useful methods.
+Let&apos;s look at some of the most useful methods.
 One is a "**toUpperCase()**".
 It returns the string "s" in upper case, but without modifying the string itself.
 If you want to modify "s", you will
 do: "s = **s.toUpperCase()**".
-In that case, \"s\" has been modified.
+In that case, &quot;s&quot; has been modified.
-The same, if you want to put it in lower case, so you\'ve got "**toLowerCase()**".
+The same, if you want to put it in lower case, so you&apos;ve got "**toLowerCase()**".
 That works too and using "s = **s.toLowerCase()**" modifies the string.
-Some other interesting methods are "**indexOf()**" to locate, to get the index of a particular character. "**s.indexOf()**" and\...if I say\... the character "c", it will return 2.
+Some other interesting methods are "**indexOf()**" to locate, to get the index of a particular character. "**s.indexOf()**" and&#41;if I say&#41; the character "c", it will return 2.
 0 for the "m", 1 for the "i" and 2 for the "c". "**indexOf()**" returns the first occurrence.
 If I try it with an "l", it will be 5 for the first occurrence of the chain.
-You\'ve got also the "**lastIndexOf()**" method that is useful for getting the last position: 15 will be this "l", the last "l" from the "hello" word located at the end of the string.
-You\'ve got also "**charAt()**" that is useful for getting a character at a given position: "**s.charAt(5)**" will return the character at number 5, it\'s "l".
+You&apos;ve got also the "**lastIndexOf()**" method that is useful for getting the last position: 15 will be this "l", the last "l" from the "hello" word located at the end of the string.
+You&apos;ve got also "**charAt()**" that is useful for getting a character at a given position: "**s.charAt(5)**" will return the character at number 5, it&apos;s "l".

 We can also chain methods.
-We\'ve got "s" that has the value of "Michel says hello".
+We&apos;ve got "s" that has the value of "Michel says hello".
 You can say: "**s.toUpperCase()**" and this will return the same value but in upper case.
 And now I can do for example:
 "**lastIndexOf()**" with the big "L" and it will give me the answer,